Skip to main content

 If outbound mail should route through an upstream provider (Gmail, Microsoft 365, SendGrid, etc.) instead of being sent directly to recipient MXes, configure the smarthost here.
 Authentication credentials are encrypted at rest using the Hermes install's key material.

-Pro License Activation — all topologies
+Pro License Activation (all topologies)

 Page: System → Server Setup → License section

-Real TLS Certificate — all topologies
+Real TLS Certificate (all topologies)

 Page: System → System Certificates